 - Formaldehyde, acetaldehyde and acrolein – High concentrations of these chemicals can cause short-term side effects, like irritation in the nose and eyes, and long-term effects like lung disease and cancer.

 Vape devices and e-cigarettes have a slightly different concoction of chemicals than cigarettes and are not regulated so the manufacturers determine what goes in them.

 What are the long-term risks of vaping?

-More research is being done to study the long-term effects of vaping in humans, although recent research showed that e-cigarette vapor caused lung cancer and potentially bladder cancer in mice.
+Public health researchers are continuing to study the long-term health risks of vaping in humans, although some research showed that e-cigarette vapor caused lung cancer and potentially bladder cancer in mice.

 The study, which was conducted at New York University, did not have the mice inhale the vapor (as a human would).
 Instead, researchers surrounded the mice bodies their whole bodies with vapor.

 The researchers acknowledged that the results were not meant to be compared to human disease but does show that “e-cig smoke should be more thoroughly studied before it is deemed safe or marketed in that way.”